mayankaditya/DEVEL/README.md

 # DEVEL
-Molecular Dynamics Post-Processing Suits (Current version process the LAMMPS, DL-POLY and VASP trajectories) This is a postprocessing tools with following features:
+Molecular Dynamics Post-Processing Suits (Current version process the LAMMPS, DL-POLY and VASP trajectories).
+This is a postprocessing tools with following features:

 (a) Mean squared displacement